 Why is it better?

-You identify assumptions before you base your whole product strategy on them.
-You find out that you are wrong before you spend a lot of resources.
+You’ll identify assumptions before you base your whole product strategy on them.
+You’ll find out if you are wrong before you spend a lot of resources.
 (Remember, Time & Money are equally important resources for the product.)

-An assumption is something we believe is true generally with absolutely no evidence, it’s something we take for granted.
-There are things in your product development process that are not ok to make assumptions about without trying to invalidate them.
+An assumption is something we believe is generally true with absolutely no evidence.
+It’s something we take for granted.
+Certain things in your product development process are not ok to be a part of your assumptions without trying to invalidate them first.

-There are three basic types of assumptions that we see people make all the time:
+We see people make three basic types of assumptions all the time: